VTrans/vtp3-final-documents/Bridges.md

 ###Sustainability:

-- The datasource is a app that has been designed on
+- The datasource is a app that has been designed by williams and fillback
+- all dependent on the PM entering data into the systems

 ###Future Development:
 - Bridge closure information should be moved off the CAD server and integrated into the VPINS application